ekinanp/merge-up-tests/README.md

 * repository-specific actions.
 These are actions common to any git repository.
 Examples include version bumps, updating changelogs, updating component.json files for vanagon repos, etc. See workflow/actions/repo\_actions.py for more info.

 ## Setup
+You must have Python 2 installed in order to run the code in this repo.

 This script does not depend on any external python packages.
 All one has to do is set PYTHONPATH=\<project-root\>:${PYTHONPATH} in ~/.bash\_profile.
 On my machine,
 \<project-root\> = /Users/enis.inan/GitHub/puppet-agent-workflow.
 Then you can do:
     python test-scripts/\<script-name\>